nakabonne/pbgopy/README.md

 Binary releases are available through [here](https://github.com/nakabonne/pbgopy/releases).

 ## Usage
-First up, you start the pbgopy server, which works as a shared clipboard for devices.
+First up, you start the pbgopy server which works as a shared clipboard for devices.
 It listens on port 9090 by default.

 ```bash
 pbgopy serve